 The sportier TTS hasn't been changed either, and it is very, very good.
 It's not quite as smooth as the conventional cars, but it's still comfy enough for the hardcore buyers it will appeal to.
 It’s perhaps not as fun, nor as comfortable, as a Porsche 718 Boxster, however, which costs about the same.

 How powerful is it?

 The standard version of the TT comes with a choice of two petrol engines (there’s no diesel option), which have more power than before.
 Both are 2.0-litre turbocharged units, with one badged as the 40 TFSI and the other as the 45 TFSI.
 The former has 197 horsepower, which might not sound a lot, but it’s enough for the TT to hit 62mph in 6.9 seconds.
 If you want a bit more zip, the 45 TFSI has 245 horsepower and will hit 62mph in 5.9 seconds.
 It’s an engine that’s often used in performance cars from Audi’s parent company, the Volkswagen Group, and it’s a cracker with plenty of grunt and smooth delivery that means punch whenever you need it.

 Both engines come with a seven-speed, twin-clutch automatic gearbox that can run in full auto mode or manually via the gearstick or paddles behind the wheel.
 The 45 is also available with a six-speed manual gearbox if you prefer the extra involvement of a clutch pedal, and can also come with all-wheel drive, which is labelled by Audi as Quattro.

-The performance TTS model comes with 306 horsepower and all-wheel drive, meaning it can do the 0-62mph sprint in just 4.5 seconds, which is slightly quicker than the 2014 car.
+The performance TTS model comes with 306 horsepower, all-wheel drive, and the seven-speed automatic gearbox, giving it a very pacey 0-62mph sprint of 4.5 seconds, which is slightly quicker than the 2014 car.

 How much will it cost me?